GinGinWang/MTQ/README.md

 * **test.py** - code for testing/run novelty dector.

 ### *Model*
-An example of how to build and train model in train_mnist.sh
+An example to build and train model in train_mnist.sh
+#### Args
---NoAuencoder: only use estimator
+* --NoAuencoder: only use estimator
---Combine_density: use reconstruction loss as one dimension of latent vector
+* --Combine_density: use reconstruction loss as one dimension of latent vector

 #### *LSA*
 * Only use the Autoencoder  in [2]